 - (a) Expected time for each BM Unit to be Synchronised following a Total Shutdown or Partial Shutdown.
-The assessment should include the Power Station's ability to resynchronise all BM Units, if all were running immediately prior to the Total Shutdown or Partial Shutdown.
+The assessment should include the Power Station's or HVDC System's or DC Converter Station's ability to re-synchronise all BM Units, if all were running immediately prior to the Total Shutdown or Partial Shutdown.
 Additionally this should highlight any specific issues (i.e. those that would impact on the BM Unit's time to be Synchronised) that may arise, as time progresses without external supplies being restored. - (b) Block Loading Capability.
 This should be provided in either graphical or tabular format showing the estimated block loading capability from 0MW to Registered Capacity.
 Any particular 'hold' points should also be identified.
-The data of each BM Unit should be provided for the condition of a 'hot' unit that was Synchronised just prior to the Total Shutdown or Partial Shutdown and also for the condition of a 'cold' unit.
+The data of each BM Unit should be provided for the condition of a Generating Unit (which is considered as both a 'hot' unit and cold unit) that was Synchronised just prior to the Total Shutdown or Partial Shutdown.
+In the case of an HVDC System or DC Converter Station, data should be provided when the HVDC System or DC Converter Station has been considered to have run immediately before the Total Shutdown or Partial Shutdown and equally when the HVDC System or DC Converter Station has been considered to have been Shutdown for a period of 48 hours or more.
 The block loading assessment should be done against a frequency variation of 49.5Hz 50.5Hz.